+Previous research has primarily focused on engineering attributes such as mechanical strength, aesthetic appeal, and material durability.
+However, comprehensive economic and environmental comparisons, especially those with a global perspective, remain significantly underexplored.

+The selection of countries for comparative analysis was based on a combination of contextual access and global representativeness.
+Iran was included as the authors’ home country, which enabled direct access to sector-specific knowledge from experienced professionals and industry experts.
+These insights supported the development of locally grounded models aligned with international dynamics.
+China was selected as a strategic trade partner of Iran, being the leading importer of its ceramic and natural stone products.
+In addition, Germany, China, Italy, Spain, Brazil, and the United States were chosen due to their global leadership in these industries and the accessibility of reliable and well-documented datasets.
+Together, these countries provide a robust and diverse basis for cross-national benchmarking in sustainability and competitiveness.
+This gap is particularly notable given the increasing global emphasis on sustainable production and resource efficiency.

-Previous research has largely prioritized engineering properties, mechanical strength, aesthetic design, and material durability.
-Yet, comprehensive economic and environmental comparisons, particularly with a global scope, are significantly underexplored.
-This gap is especially pronounced in light of the growing global emphasis on sustainable production and resource efficiency.
-Thus, there is a clear need for an integrated scientific approach that concurrently evaluates both the economic and environmental performance of these two critical industries.
-The present study aims to fill this gap through a comparative assessment of the natural stone and ceramic tile industries across key economic indicators (production cost, energy, transport, labor) and environmental indicators (CO2 emissions, resource consumption, recyclability).
-Leveraging numerical modeling and machine learning algorithms, this research also enables forecasting of future trends in cost and pollution, thereby offering strategic insights for policymakers, investors, and industrial stakeholders.
-This is the first international, data-driven study to compare these two industries using real-world data, numerical modeling, machine learning analysis, and a rigorous LCA framework.
+Accordingly, there is a growing need for an integrated scientific framework capable of evaluating both the economic and environmental performance of these two critical industries.
+This study addresses that need through a comparative assessment of the natural stone and ceramic tile sectors, analyzing key economic indicators (e.g., production cost, energy consumption, transport, and labor) alongside environmental indicators (e.g., CO₂ emissions, resource consumption, and recyclability).

+By leveraging numerical modeling and advanced machine learning algorithms, the research also forecasts future trends in cost and pollution, offering strategic insights for policymakers, investors, and industrial stakeholders.
+To the best of our knowledge, this is the first international, data-driven study to compare these two industries using real-world data, statistical modeling, artificial intelligence, and a rigorous Life Cycle Assessment (LCA) framework.